-What if our Sun is not just a light bulb in the sky that happens to radiate the light of life and hold a family of planets in orbit?
-What if stars are not just random balls of plasma accidentally forging all the elements from simple hydrogen?
-What if the pagans were right and the church wrong about the nature of our local star?
-What if humanity is but a spark of existence in a living Universe?
+What if our Sun is not an accidental light bulb in the sky that just happens to radiate the light of life and hold a family of planets together?
+What if stars are not simply random balls of plasma reacting to nothing more than the laws of physics?
+What if the pagans were right and the church wrong about the divine nature of our local star?
+Perhaps our human race is but a bright spark of existence in a connected living Universe.

-It was not science that burned all thought of a living Sun out of our culture but the church.
-Science maintains this religious taboo out of habit, not the scientific method.
+It was not science that burned all thought of a living Sun out of our culture but a jealous Church.
+Scientists maintain this religious taboo out of habit and not the scientific method.
 Yet as cosmologist Carl Sagan put it, "Our ancestors worshiped the Sun, and they were far from foolish….
 If we must worship a power greater than ourselves, does it not make sense to revere the Sun and stars?"

-Sun is not a delusion and is the light of our life.
-Gregory Sams’ book lifts the lid on a subject supressed for centuries, looking at it in the light of science, logic and common sense.
+Sun is NOT a delusion and IS the light of our life.
+This unique book lifts the lid on a subject suppressed for centuries, looking at it in the light of science, logic and common sense.
 The implications are startling, revealing a Universe incorporating both intelligence and design without need of an Intelligent Designer.

 Foreword by Graham Hancock

-Testimonials from Colin Wilson, Graham Hancock, Kindred Spirit, Raja Ram, Stanley Krippner, Youth...+
+Testimonials from Colin Wilson, Graham Hancock, Kindred Spirit, Raja Ram, Resurgence, Stanley Krippner, Youth...+

-Related Quotations from Galileo, Einstein, Blake, van Gogh, Turner.
-Goethe, Carl Sagan, Alan Watts...+
+Quotations from Galileo, Einstein, Blake, van Gogh, Turner.
+Goethe, Carl Sagan, Alan Watts, George Carlin...+

 Did you know that there is a “magnetic portal” as wide as the planet that connects Earth to Sun?
 One end extends from Sun’s corona, the other from Earth’s magnetic field and they join together every eight minutes.
 NASA believes that tons of high-energy particles are exchanged when they meet in this “flux transfer event.”